securityguy/DMRcmd/README.md

 # DMRcmd

+Copyright (c) 2020-2022 by Eric Jacksch VE3XEJ.

 This program acts as an amateur radio DMR network server and executes commands based on the traffic it receives.
-It was inspired by PiStar-Remote by Andy Taylor (MW0MWZ).
+It was inspired by PiStar-Remote by Andy Taylor (MW0MWZ) and DMRGateway by Jonathan Naylor (G4KLK).

+Collaboration and pull requests are welcome.

 ### Cautions

+The amateur radio protocols used by this application are not fully documented and as a result my implementation from scratch may contain errors.

 The DMR protocol is not secure and this application allows the execution of the system commands specified in the configuration file.
 Anyone with a suitable receiver can